 One of the things that Oliver & I absolutely adore doing together is cooking.
 We love to plan out recipes, grocery shop, cook together, pair our meats with wines, and evaluate new meals for our collection of “married people” meals.
 Ever since the wedding (which I can proudly say we cooked quite a bit on our honeymoon), we have noticed a decline in our budget when it comes to groceries.
 This, of course, meant we had to start getting creative with our cooking adventures.
 Here’s a few tips that we have gathered (both during our time dating and marriage) when it comes to saving money in the kitchen.

 Once upon a time, I’m sifting through a small market near our apartment in Brooklyn picking up a few last minute things for dinner, and I come across the isle that has cereal, oatmeal, granola, and all the other crunchy breakfast essentials one would need.
-Now I know NYC is expensive enough, but I couldn’t get over the fact that the cheapest granola on that shelf was six dollars.
-SIX.
+Now I know NYC is expensive enough, but I couldn’t get over the fact that the cheapest granola on that shelf was $8.99.
+EIGHT NINETY-NINE.
 For not even two cups of granola!
 Plus to top it all off, the amount of sugar and other products that coat that granola makes me cringe.
 Determined, I came back to my apartment and decided to make a batch of granola from scratch.

 A few days ago I came upon this brilliant article by The Every Girl titled “The Only Grocery Shopping List You’ll Ever Need,” I was amazed at how simple yet perfect their list was, and how quick that meal plan is to put together.